-In an effort to ensure Blue Ridge CTC's security personnel remains in compliance with Constitutional and established protocols pertaining to the use of force, the Director of Campus Security will continue to train security personnel in "De-escalation" training for all assigned officers.
+To ensure Blue Ridge CTC's security personnel remain in compliance with Constitutional and established protocols pertaining to the use of force, the Director of Campus Security shall continue to train assigned officers in "De-escalation" techniques.
 This training was initially provided in spring 2021, by the Institute of Police Technology and Management, Jacksonville, FL via that entity's Situational De-escalation course.
-This continuous training effort is essential due to the necessity that security personnel use only the amount of force required to control an offender.
+This continued training effort is essential due to the necessity that security personnel use only the amount of force required to control an offender.